Frequently Asked Questions From Parents/Guardians About COVID-19 and the Vaccines

 How many vaccine doses does my child need?

-Everyone 12 or older should get a booster shot 5 months after your 2nd dose of the Pfizer-BioNTech vaccine to keep up your protection against COVID-19.
+The Pfizer-BioNTech vaccine for children ages 5–17 requires 2 initial doses, and a booster shot 5 months after your 2nd dose to keep up your protection against COVID-19.

 What are common side effects from COVID-19 vaccines?